 Let’s hit the fast forward button or this article will never end: Sting has recorded a dozen studio albums so far.
 As an actor, he played in quite a few movies and TV shows.
 As a chess player, he lost against Garry Kasparov.
 In short: There is nothing the superstar cannot do, except for winning against the Russian chess master.

 There are three words this brilliant article just needs to contain.
 They are ‘Eighteen’, ‘Grammy’ and ‘Awards’, in this order.
 Of course he was nominated for many more and drowned in a million other awards, including an American Music Award, Brit Awards and, as you can imagine, a whole lot of other prizes.
 How many Ikea shelves does Sting need to display all of them?
 We might never know.

 Las Vegas is where Sting is performing as we speak.
 In June of 2022, he will go back there.
 No, he is not going back to hit the Craps tables.
 Well, let’s hope so.
 But first, he will “do” Europe.

 Now we are finally getting to the best part of this article: Why did we even publish it?
 Because he is coming.
 No, not Godot, but Sting.
 To Germany and other European countries.
 Hallelujah.
-The German leg of his tour is scheduled to be kicked off in Leipzig on March 28th, 2022.
-Hamburg will be covered on March 30th.
+The German leg of his tour is scheduled to be kicked off in Mannheim on March 26th, 2022.
+Leipzig and Hamburg will be covered on March 28th and 30th, respectively.
 In April, Oberhausen and Cologne are on the agenda.
 On June 25th, 2022 the man will be back in Hamburg.
 This time, it is an open air gig.
 Then, he is scheduled appear on a stage in Neu Ulm.